brookeslawski/UTESpac_2017SonicData/README.md

 Version 4.1
 Version Date: 15 January 2017

+Modified by: Brooke Stanislawski
+Changes were made to the following files: findFiles.m - changed location of date b/c of different filename format outputdata.m - created this file to process and plot the output from UTESpac getData_Derek.m - changed name of this file b/c another getData file was tried siteInfo.m - modified for specific experiment's parameters

 About:

 UTESpac is designed specifically for use with Campbell Scientific dataloggers and accompanying LoggerNet software with